tobymackenzie/base.proj/readme.md

 There is also some project management.
 Create a project in a defined parent folder by prefixing a path with ":".
 Use the `open` subcommand to open a given project with a defined command.
 More commands will likely be added to help with projects.

-With the default command script, a `config.local.yml` or `config.yml.php` can be added to the `config` directory using Symfony style configuration to change settings, with the `baseProjOpts` specifying configuration options, eg:
+With the default command script, a `console.local.yml` or `console.local.php` can be added to the `config` directory using Symfony style configuration to change settings, with the `baseProjOpts` specifying configuration options, eg:

 ``` php
 parameters: